Project: The Nagadvipa

-The passage mentioned Mahadara as the king of a Naga kingdom in the ocean and Culodara was on the other hand, the son of Mahadara's sister with the Naga-king of the Kannavadhamana Mountain.
+The chronicle also mentioned that Culodara was the son of Mahadara's sister with the Naga-king of the Kannavadhamana Mountain.
+The northern part of the mainland of Indochina that was at the time, composing mostly of mountainous landscape, was known as Nokor Phnom (Mountain kingdom) and was the kingdom of the naga king Culodara.
+On the other hand, the coastal regions that composed mainly of lower lands and islands formed the kingdom of the ocean Naga king Mahadara known as Nokor Tuk (Water Kingdom).
 The war was the earliest proof that geographical landscape had played important role in the dynastic feud of Southeast Asian history.
-The mainland of Indochina that was at the time, composing mostly of mountainous landscape, was known as Nokor Phnom (Mountain kingdom) and was the kingdom of the naga king Culodara.
-On the other hand, the coastal regions that composed mainly of lower lands and islands formed the kingdom of the ocean Naga king Mahadara known as Nokor Tuk (Water Kingdom).
-The visit of Buddha Gautama, as we shall see, proves that the Nagadvipa as a whole was part of his father, King Sudhodhana's cakravatin empire.
-The sources mentioned that travel to this remote place was not particularly safe, but Buddha was confident of his merit.
-Both the Coladara and the Mahadara clans must to be closely related and dear to him for he risked his life trying to save them from the ravaging war caused by internal conflict.
+The visit of Buddha Gautama, as we shall see, proves that the Nagadvipa as a whole was part of his father, King Sudhodhana's Cakravatin Empire.
+The Buddhist sources mentioned that travel to this remote place was not particularly safe, but Buddha was confident of his merit.
+Both the Coladara and the Mahadara clans were actually closely related and dear to him for he risked his life trying to save them from the ravaging war caused by internal conflict.

 The Sambudha, on the uposathaday of the dark half of the month Citta, in the early morning, took his sacred alms-bowl and his robes, and from compassion for the Naga, sought the Nagadvipa.
 That same Naga Mahadara was then king, gifted with miraculous power, in a Naga-kingdom in the ocean, that covered half a thousand yoganas.
 His younger sister had been given (in marriage) to the Naga-king on the Kannavadhamana Mountain; her son was Culodara.
 His mother's father had given to his mother a splendid throne of jewels, then the naga had died and therefore this war of nephew and uncle was threatening; and also the naga of the mountain were armed with miraculous power.
 (MHVS: The Visit of the Tathagata)

-We could identify that the Ocean Naga king Mahadara was no other than Bhagadatta who rules Mahodara under the godship of Meruduk and the Mountain Naga King was no other than the Nanda King Nebuchadnezza under the godship of Baal.
+We could identify that the Ocean Naga king Mahadara was no other than Bhagadatta who rules Mahodara under the godhead Meruduk and the Mountain Naga King was no other than the Nanda King Nebuchadnezza under the god-ship of Baal.
 It is important to note that their conflict was not limited to Southeast Asia only, but to the worldwide rivalry between two divisions of the naga culture.
 Historically, we could relate the conflict to the formation of the Chou Dynasty who went out to subdue the Shang court of China.
-In a close connection with both the Kamboja of Day Desa and the Paramkamboja of the Malay archipelago, the Yin or Shang Dynasty belonged to the same big family of the Mahadara royal house (Sakadvipa: The Saka Nation: Indra versus the Yang kings).
-Back in Mesopotamia, we shall see that the fight of the Elamese against the Babylonian Nebuchadnezzar could also be related to the final exodu of the Meru culture from Judea to the Gangetic India (The Decline of western Civilization: Tartarisation).
+In a close connection with both the Kamboja of Daya-Desa and the Param-Kamboja of the Malay archipelago, the Yin or Shang Dynasty belonged to the same big family of the Mahadara royal house (Sakadvipa: The Saka Nation: Indra versus the Yang kings).
+Back in Mesopotamia, we shall see that the fight of the Elamese against the Babylonian Nebuchadnezzar could also be related to the final exodus of the Meru culture from Judea to the Gangetic India (The Decline of western Civilization: Tartarisation).

 The country of Panduranga is at the border of Champa.
 When people say that Tathagata goes to the kingdom of Srasvati to beg for his meal, it was that country that people meant.

-A certain tradition that repeated on all Chinese notices, identified Pandaranga either with RAfagrha or Srasvati: the texts opiniated for either one of the two illustrated cities, but all said that the foundation of the house of Maha-Maugalyana could be seen there.
+A certain tradition that repeated on all Chinese notices identified Pandaranga either with RAfagrha or Srasvati: the texts opinionated for either one of the two illustrated cities, but all said that the foundation of the house of Maha-Maugalyana could be seen there.
 (BEFEO t.
-3: Notes d' epigraphy: Pandaranga: The Chinese Withnessing: P. 632, By M. L. Finot)
+3: Notes d' epigraphy: Pandaranga: The Chinese Withnessing: p.
+632, By M. L. Finot)

 Mahamaugalyana was a prominent Buddhist monk, disciple of Buddha Gautama, who was actively involving with the expansion of Buddhism.
 His house at Panduranga suggests the foundation of Buddhist center at the northern part of Indochina well before the Christian era.
 After Buddha Gautama entered into Nirvana, the Magadhan Empire was going to suffer its own decline.
-After the reign of King Bimbissara, the Indian empire started it downfall under the reign of King Ajatasatu and his descendants.
-Recovered back by the Nanda, Magadha remained for most of its existence the Middle Kingdom of the Indian cakravatin empire.
+After the reign of King Bimbissara, the Indian Empire started it downfall under the reign of King Ajatasatu and his descendants.
+Recovered back by the Nanda, Magadha remained for most of its existence the Middle Kingdom of the Indian Cakravatin Empire.
 Except during the invasion of king Ashoka, Maghadha stood strong as the Buddhist center of the Gangetic India.
 Evidences show that under the influence of Buddhism, Magadhan rulers were more tolerant to diverse religious practices.
-Diverse religious believes were practiced as long they did not compromise the unity of the new established cakravatin empire and more importantly yield to bad practices.
-This successful concept allowed the Indian cakravatin empire to thrive on the ground of Indian diverse religious practices and later extended its expansion eastward into Southeast Asia (Notes: The Link with Aryavata).
+Diverse religious believes were practiced as long they did not compromise the unity of the new established Cakravatin Empire and more importantly yield to bad practices.
+This successful concept allowed the Indian Cakravatin Empire to thrive on the ground of Indian diverse religious practices and later extended its expansion eastward into Southeast Asia (Notes: The Link with Aryavata).
 Local Southeast Asian tradition soon made its claim that the Sakya were among the elite migrants, moving into the mainland Indochina in great numbers.
 Ancient chronicles, especially of Burmese source, contain also accounts of the Sakya migration into Southeast Asia since the early time that continued long after the Buddha's era.
 Unfortunately, there are not much Indian sources to support the claim and western scholars had interpreted the discrepancy as an attempt to gain credibility over Buddhism by early Indochinese monks authoring the chronicles.
 In addition to its ancient Srasvati legacy, Pandaranga was also known in Chinese text as Rajagrha, a reference to a capital or a major city of the Mauyan Empire.
-Our finding show that it was once ruled by Mang-sui-ti, a grand-son of Ashoka, and was once a Mahayana Buddhist Center of Southeast Asia (The Sakadvipa: The Saka of Daya Desa: The Yueh-shish and the Mauryan Empire).
-It was the Han's incursion that drove Srasavati to its current location of Prey Nokor, at the eastern coast of the mainland Indochina.
+Our finding show that it was once ruled by Mang-Sui-Ti, a grand-son of Ashoka, and was once a Mahayana Buddhist Center of Southeast Asia (The Sakadvipa: The Saka of Daya-Desa: The Yueh-Shih and the Mauryan Empire).
+It was the Han's incursion that drove Srasavati to its current location of Prey-Nokor, at the eastern coast of the mainland Indochina.

 Soldiers used bows and arrows, spears and javelins.
 They decorated themselves with peacock feathers.
 At war one hundred elephants constitute one company, with a hundred men for each elephant.
 The transport cabin mounted on top of the elephant resembles a cage, with four men inside, carrying bows and spears.